 Connecting with People Online

-At the same time, I was writing more and more articles on this blog, especially around financial topics and social commentary, and was lucky to develop some very deep connections with people who resonated with my writing and reached out to me to talk further and even meet up.
+While building several online businesses and enjoying success as an investor, I shared my insights and life lessons on this blog.
+Through my writing, I ended up developing some very deep connections with people who resonated with my writing and reached out to me to talk further and even meet up.

-Although I thoroughly enjoyed these conversations, it slowly became obvious that I couldn’t possibly sustain many 1-to-1 chats over the long term, and a better solution was needed.
-I also found myself connecting people to each other or wishing that we had some space to collectively think through certain ideas that arose in those 1-to-1 conversations.
+Although I thoroughly enjoyed these conversations, it eventually became obvious that I couldn’t possibly sustain many 1-to-1 chats over the long term, and a better solution was needed.
+I also found myself connecting people or wishing that we had some space to collectively think through certain ideas that arose in those 1-to-1 conversations.

-NFTs and Web3 also made me realize that we might be witnessing a shift in how products and services come to market.
+NFTs and Web3 made me realize that we might be witnessing a shift in how products and services come to market.
 Rather than a startup founder having a stroke of genius or systematically reading trends in certain cultures and subsequently building products to address the perceived wants and needs, we can now start with building a community first.

 Once the community is formed, we next form alliances and small teams within that community and build products and services that directly address the needs of that community.
-Chances are that those products and services will also be valuable to thousands or millions of people that are not yet part of that community.
-It’s just a different way of looking at things.
-The PROOF Collective community provides a good example of this approach.
+Chances are that those products and services will also be valuable to thousands or millions of people who are not yet part of that community.

 The Network State